mp-hl-2021/grpc-example/README.md

 How to run
 ----------

-Two run server
+To run server

     go run server/main.go

-And then you need a separate terminal session for client
+Then you need a separate terminal session for client

     go run client/main.go